solana-foundation/developer-content/content/guides/games/game-examples.md

 ## Entity component system examples

-### Magicblock Bolt
+### MagicBlock Bolt

-Magicblock Bolt is an onchain entity component system.
-Magicblock is also
+MagicBlock Bolt is an onchain entity component system.
+MagicBlock is also
 working on an ephemeral rollup system for super fast transactions.

 [Bolt](https://github.com/magicblock-labs/bolt)